awdem/CV/README.md

 #### Logistics

+In my time at OrganicLea, I went from being a trainee to becoming an integral part of the distribution team.
+During the pandemic, the box scheme doubled its customer base, and I'm proud to have contributed to...

 Analytical mind, problem solving, use veg box as example (50% growth)

 #### Teamwork

-listener, calming, funny, easy going use edventure or vegbox as example (trainee --> admin)
+listener, calming, funny, easy going use edventure MSc or vegbox as example

 #### Communication

-writing, clear, honest, lay groundwork, use Jellied Eel or MA thesis as example?
+writing, clear, honest, lay groundwork, use Jellied Eel or MSx thesis as example?

 ## Education